Canon 800D vs Panasonic GH4

 Studio photographers will appreciate that the Panasonic GH4 (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 800D and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the GH4 have been discontinued, but can regularly be found used on ebay.
 The GH4 was replaced by the Panasonic GH5, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 800D and GH4 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Panasonic GH4 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 800D or the Panasonic GH4 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.